rjourdan/Starting-to-Code-on-AWS/aws_toolbox.md

 ## 🏗️ Core AWS Tools

 ### AWS Account
 Your gateway to the cloud with a **generous Free Tier** that lets you explore and build without upfront costs.
-The Free Tier includes:
-- 750 hours of EC2 t2.micro instances
-- 5GB of S3 storage
-- 25GB of DynamoDB storage
-- And much more for 12 months
+Learn more [here](https://aws.amazon.com/free/?trk=0c0bc293-6689-4920-8057-e1ad3368d38a&sc_channel=code)

 ### AWS CLI
 The **entry point to AWS** - your command-line interface for managing AWS services.
 Essential for automation, scripting, and quick resource management.
+Download the CLI for your OS on [AWS Documentations website](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html?trk=0c0bc293-6689-4920-8057-e1ad3368d38a&sc_channel=code).

 ```bash
 # Install and configure